Kerri0581/Hello-world/README.md

 <h2> PERSONAL PROFILE </h2>

 <h3>Online Learning Style.</h3>
 <p> My results based on my online learning style is that i am an auditory learner.
-I have a high ability to remember what i hear and say.
-I really enjoy a classroom environment where i can take part in small group discussions to cement my learning.
+I have an immense ability to remember what i hear and say.
+I really enjoy a classroom environment where i can take part in small group discussions to reinforce my learning.
 I am able to remember instructions well and am able to perfect my understanding better when i carry out a given task.
   <p> I find it easier to understand things when i can study with a friend and discuss what i have learnt.
 When reading i tend to skip through the main content however i take not of pictures, bullet points and chapter titles then read out loud what i think it is about.
 I regularly make flash cards for various materials i have learnt and read them out loud repeatedly.
 I prefer to discuss ideas i do not totally understand to deepen my understanding.
 I am very easily distracted from the task at hand and hate loud noises around me while trying to study. </p>
   <h3> Myers Briggs Personality Test </h3>